How Should A Bike Helmet Fit [Better Guideline]

 Replace the Helmet Every Five Years

-To warrant maximum safety, it’s suggested that you replace your helmet for biking every five years.
-With time, your helmet’s components and integrity will deteriorate and compromise its ability to safeguard your head from injury in accidents.
+To ensure maximum safety, it’s recommended that you replace your biking helmet every five years.
+Over time, your helmet’s components and integrity will deteriorate, compromising its ability to protect your head from injury in accidents.

 Although regular maintenance and inspection will prolong the life of your helmet, it’s essential to be aware that it’s a safety item with an expiration date.
-With the advancement of technology and as the safety requirements evolve, more modern helmets offer better safety and protection.
-When you change your helmet every five years, you can warrant that you’re using contemporary developments in helmet design, providing you with the most secure security while biking.
+With the advancement of technology and the evolution of safety requirements, more modern helmets offer enhanced safety and protection.
+When you change your helmet every five years, you can be assured that you’re using contemporary developments in helmet design, providing you with the most secure helmet while biking.

 1. Helmet Replacement Tips

-2. Make sure you check for any cracks or damages before each use.
+2. Check for any cracks or damage before each use.

-3. Replace the helmet if it has been damaged or injured in a collision.
+3. Replace the helmet if it is damaged or injured in a collision.

 4. Replace the strap if it is worn or damaged.